nirv-ai/docs/vault/README.md

 # verify response.initialized = false
 script.vault.sh get status

-# inititialize vault & distribute each unseal_keys_b64 to the appropriate people
+# inititialize vault with root & admin pgp keys, and create unseal tokens
-# unseal tokens saved as $JAIL/root.unseal.json
+# unseal tokens saved as $JAIL/root/unseal_tokens.json
+## you can optionally pass a threshold number
+## which sets the minimum amount of tokens required to unseal db
+## by default its set at 2
 script.vault.sh init

 # verify response.initialized = true